jasmine/jasmine.github.io/_tutorials/upgrading_to_Jasmine_4.0.md

 * Ruby
 * Bower

+Although Jasmine 4.0 may still work in some of those environments, we no longer test against them and won't try to maintain compatibility with them in future 4.x releases.
 Odd-numbered Node versions (13.x, 15.x, 17.x) are unsupported and may or may not work.
 In particular, some 13.x versions have incomplete support for ES/CommonJS module interop and can't run Jasmine 4.0.